How to Start a Pet Accessories Business: 5 Essential Tools for Beginners

 Shipping Scale & Supplies

 Use a compact digital scale (up to 10 lbs) to weigh orders accurately.
 A bubble mailer and a simple brand sticker give a finished look.
-Compare prices at Amazon and Uline to keep costs down.
+Compare prices at popular suppliers to keep costs down.

 Choose Etsy or Shopify to sell online.
-Quick comparison to guide your pet business startup: Etsy has a built-in audience and low fees but heavy competition and less branding control.
+Quick comparison: Etsy has a built-in audience and low upfront cost but heavier competition and less branding control.
 Shopify gives you a fully branded, scalable site, but it’s a paid plan and you’ll need to drive traffic.

 Platform Pros Cons